yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-03-Quickstart-Install.md

 **On Windows Server:**

-There is not a suitable containerised option for Microsoft SQL Server, so this needs to be installed separately, along with an administration tool such as SQL Server Management Studio
+A containerised installation of SQl Server Express is bundled

 -   The database listens on port 1433.

+-   A client administration tool is NOT bundled, so if you do not already have it you will need to separately install a tool such as SQL Server Management Studio

 ## FHIR Appliance